About

 - framing strategic decisions and policy options for the President, integrating economic and other policy analysis with legal, legislative, and political constraints;

-- acting as an honest broker among the various Cabinet secretaries and senior White House advisors, resolving conflicting views where possible, and structuring and chairing Oval Office meetings at which issues and options were presented to the President;
+- acting as an honest broker among the various Cabinet secretaries and senior White House advisors, resolving conflicting views where possible, and structuring and leading Oval Office meetings at which issues and options were presented to the President;

 - after a Presidential policy decision, working as part of the core White House team that wrote the speech, communicated the policy to the public, worked with Congress to enact a new law, and oversaw the implementation of that policy.